andyfry01/coding-challenges/README.md

 # Coding challenges

 ## Some daily coding challenges to practice new skills/keep sharp
+Some of these just fulfill the stipulations of the challenge and stop there, others I've expanded into mini-projects with functions for generating input data, testing, etc.

 ### List of challenges completed with short description: